hrother/pytest-factoryboy-state/README.rst

    :alt: Black

-Simple factoryboy random state management
+`pytest`_ plugin to manage random state in `factory_boy`_.

+`factory_boy`_ uses randomness in order to generate its fuzzed values which makes it hard to reproduce tests which fail due to a fuzzed value.
+This plugin shows the random state used by factory_boy (and faker) when there are test failurs.
+And allows to run the tests with a specific random state.

 Features
 --------

-* Show the random state of factoryboy for failing tests with  cli option ``--show-state`` or by setting an environment variable.
+* Show random state on test failures using cli option ``--show-state`` or by setting an environment variable.
 * Set random state through environment variable or with cli option ``--set-state``

 Requirements
 ------------

-* Python 3
+* Python > 3.7
 * `pytest`_
-* `factoryboy`_
+* `factory_boy`_

 Installation